Warning notification:Warning

 Going to college when you have type 1 diabetes

 Going to college is a big change.
-You're likely to have a new home, new routine, new friends, and be away from your support network.
+You may have a new home, new routine, new friends, and be away from your support network.

 Tell people about your diabetes

-You should tell your flat mates and new friends that you have type 1 diabetes.
-Especially if you're storing your insulin in a shared fridge or out drinking alcohol with them.
+You should tell the people in your course, your housemates and new friends that you have type 1 diabetes.
+Especially if you're storing your insulin in a shared fridge or drinking alcohol with them.

 Tell them what type 1 diabetes means and what they should do if you have a hypo.